nix1/bye/README.md

   notice that [they are effectively the same as selling naked puts](https://www.forbes.com/sites/baldwin/2012/07/18/options-explained-why-is-a-covered-call-equivalent-to-a-short-put/).

 ## Usage
-To use OHBYE, you will need to first initialize a virtual environment using the `requirements.txt` file provided.
+To use BYE, you will need to first initialize a virtual environment using the `requirements.txt` file provided.
 Like this:

     python3 -m venv venv